 That may rule out side hustle-type income such as selling items on eBay or Etsy, and it definitely will not include housing stipends from the GI Bill since these too have a built-in expiration and will not continue.

 Active duty military housing allowances, on the other hand, do count toward your income for loan approval purposes.

 This “no loan limit” option is not available to all VA loan applicants–only those who have 100% VA loan entitlement to use for the transaction.
-Those with less than 100% VA loan entitlement must observe VA loan limits by county the same as any other government-backed mortgage program.
+Those with less than 100% VA loan entitlement must observe VA loan limits by county like any other government-backed mortgage program.

 Surviving spouses have different application procedures than other applicants.
 It may be helpful to contact the VA directly or discuss your circumstances with a participating VA lender to learn what your current options are and how to prepare to apply.

 Before talking to a lender or representative, it may be a good idea to gather all documents you are likely to need, including the servicemember’s proof of service, report of discharge, service records, death certificate, and any other documentation to establish an identity for the purpose of applying for a VA Certificate of Eligibility.

 Joe Wallace is a 13-year veteran of the United States Air Force and a former reporter/editor for Air Force Television News and the Pentagon Channel.
 His freelance work includes contract work for Motorola, VALoans.com, and Credit Karma.
 He is co-founder of Dim Art House in Springfield, Illinois, and spends his non-writing time as an abstract painter, independent publisher, and occasional filmmaker.